 vflag literal, versio on flag.

 -v89 obsoleted, use -v96.

 -v92 obsoleted, use-v96.

 -v96 supported on all platforms.

-For details o n the various versions, see Foreign Language
+Interface, C gauss.cf hapter 1.
+The default format can be specified in g by setting the dat_fmt_version variable.
+The default, v96, should be used.

+filename literal or ^str ing

+name can inc current direct extension . d. overridden.
+If s the name to be given to the file on the disk.
+The lude a path if the directory to be used is not the ory.
+This file will automatically be given the at.
+If an extension is specified, the .dat will be the name of the file is to be taken from a string name of the string must be preceded by the ^ cor.

+create wi ith

-Interface , Chapter 1.
-The default format can be specified in gauss.cfg by setting the dat_fmt_version configuration variable.
-The default, v96, should be used. filename literal or ^string filename is the name to be given to the file on the disk.
-The name can include a path if the directory to be used is not the current directory.
-This file will automatically be given the extension .dat.
-If an extension is specified, the .dat will be overridden.
-If the name of the file is to be taken from a string variable, the name of the string must be preceded by the ^ (caret) operator. create wi th vnames literal or ^string or ^character matrix. vnames controls the names to be given to the columns of the data file.
-If the names are to be taken from a string or character matrix, the $^$ (caret) operator must be placed before the name of the string or character matrix.
-The number of columns parameter, col , also has an effect on the way the names will be created.
-See below and see the examples for details on the ways names are assigned to a data file. col scalar expression. col is a scalar expression containing the number of columns in the data file.
-If col is 0, the number of columns will be controlled by the contents of vnames .
+vnames literal or ^str ing or ^character matrix.

+vnames controls the names to be given to the columns of the data file.
+If the names are to be taken from a string or character matrix, the ^ (caret) operator must be placed before the name of the string or character matrix.
+The number of columns parameter, col, also has an effect on the way the names will be created.
+See below and see the examples for details on the ways names are assigned to a data file.

+col

+scalar expression.

+col is a scalar expression containing the number of columns in the data file.
+If col is 0, the number of columns will be controlled by the contents of vnames.
 If col is positive, the file will contain col columns and the names to be given each column will be created as necessary depending on the vnames parameter.
-See the examples. dtyp scalar expression.
+See the examples.

+dtyp

+scalar expression.

-dtyp is the precision used to store the data.
+atyp is the precision used to store the data.
 This is a scalar expression containing 2, 4, or 8, which is the number of bytes per element.

-2 signed integer
+- 2 signed integer

-- single precision - 8 double precision
+- 4 single precision

+- 8 double precision

-Data Type Digits Range integer 4 -32768 < X < 32768 single 6-7 8.43 x 10 -37 < X < $3.37 \ge 10^{+38}$ double 15-16 4.19 x 10 -307 < X < 1.67 x 10 308 vtyp matrix, types of variables.
+Data Type Digits Range integer 4 -32768 < X < 32768 single 6-7 8.43 x 10 -37 < X < $3.37 \times 10^{+38}$ double 15-16 4.19 x 10 -307 < X < 1.67×10^{308} vtyp matrix, types of variables.